-Pupils with special educational needs (SEN) and disabilities can face additional safeguarding challenges and staff should be aware that additional barriers can exist when recognising abuse and neglect in this group of pupils, such as:
+Pupils with special educational needs (SEN) and disabilities can face additional safeguarding challenges and staff should be aware that additional barriers can exist when recognising abuse neglect, or exploitation in this group of pupils, such as:

-- i. assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the pupil's disability without further exploration; - ii. children with SEN and disabilities can be disproportionally impacted by things like bullying, or child-on-child abuse, without outwardly showing any signs; and - iii. communication barriers and difficulties in overcoming these barriers - Staff will support such pupils in expressing any concerns they may have and will be particularly vigilant to any signs or indicators of abuse, discussing this with the DSL as appropriate.
+- i. assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the pupil's disability without further exploration; - children with SEN and disabilities can be disproportionally impacted by things like bullying, or child-on-child abuse, without outwardly showing any signs; and - iii. communication barriers and difficulties in overcoming these barriers b) Children requiring mental health support

+Staff will support such pupils in expressing any concerns they may have and will be particularly vigilant to any signs or indicators of abuse, discussing this with the DSL as appropriate.